 Fleet Acquisition Plan Narrative OFAM has created a written narrative format that must be followed.
 It outlines vital areas that are necessary in order to ensure that the planned acquisitions comply with existing policy and other requirements.
 Fleet Acquisition Plan Spreadsheet

 The Excel spreadsheet created by OFAM includes the line item detail of each planned new or replacement asset including justification for the need to add or replace an asset.
 Fleet replacement requests will be analyzed by applying utilization metrics to vehicle utilization data retrieved from the Fleet Asset Management System.
 Fleet Acquisition Certification This certification is required by Public Contract Code Section 10295.2(a) and Executive Order (EO) B-2-11.
-The certification must be signed by Director (no designee signature will be accepted) and, where applicable, Agency Secretary or authorized designee.
-The certification shall include the date, title and signature of the person(s) authorizing the acquisition.
+The certification must be signed by the department Director or the Chief Deputy Director.
+If there is no Director or Chief Deputy Director within the state entity, the signature shall be by the highest level of the executive staff within the applicable state entity.
+Designees are not acceptable.
+If the state entity reports to an Agency, the certification must also be signed by the Agency Secretary or authorized designee.
+The certification shall include the date, title, and signature of the person(s) authorizing the acquisition.
 The Director of DGS must approve all such purchases, subject to review by the Secretary of Government Operations Agency.
 Other Supporting Documents Departments should include with their request other documentation if it helps justify the acquisition.
 For example, if additional fleet assets are being requested that increase the size of the department’s fleet baseline, supporting documentation must be provided to substantiate the request for additional fleet assets.
 Such documentation may include, but is not limited to, a copy of an authorized budget change proposal, a Governor’s budget line item, or other documentation supporting an increase in staffing or workload corresponding with the need for additional fleet assets.
 Fire Truck Questionnaire (as applicable) This questionnaire requests additional supporting information and is required for the purchase of fire engines.
-Due Dates: Electronic copies of the FAP and all required applicable documents must be submitted to OFAM (email to FARSInfo@dgs.ca.gov) on or after the first day of the fiscal year (July 1st ) for which the FAP is being submitted and no later than:
+Due Dates: Electronic copies of the FAP and all required applicable documents must be submitted to OFAM, via email to the department’s assigned FAMS analyst, on or after the first day of the fiscal year (July 1) for which the FAP is being submitted and no later than:

 First business day of February for one-time-buy acquisitions (Purchase Estimate Form STD.
 66 and STD.
 66A);